 What’s your favourite piece of kick-butt advice?

 Kick-butt Kidlit friends, make sure you check out

 It’s on shelves now!

-Contest ends Friday, September 24th at 11:59 pm EST
+Contest closes Friday, May 13th at 11:59 pm EST

 Thanks for reading!